Skip to main content

 Commercial Harbor Craft

-Commercial Harbor Craft (Harbor Craft) includes a variety of vessel and boat types that serve many functions within and near San Diego Bay including crew and supply boats, charter fishing vessels, commercial fishing vessels, ferry and excursion vessels, pilot vessels, towboats, tugboats, barges, and work boats.
-During the next five years, the Port will research, propose, and implement, initiatives to assist vessel and facility owners and operators with the installation of zero and near zero emission infrastructure and equipment to meet or beat state goals.
-The Port is also committed to facilitating implementation of the first all-electric tugboat in the nation.
+Commercial Harbor Craft includes a variety of vessel and boat types that serve many functions within and near San Diego Bay including crew and supply boats, charter fishing vessels, commercial fishing vessels, ferry and excursion vessels, pilot vessels, towboats, tugboats, barges, and work boats.
+During the next five years, the Port will research, propose, and implement initiatives to assist vessel and facility owners and operators with the installation of zero and near zero emission infrastructure and equipment to meet or beat state goals.
+The Port is currently facilitating implementation of the first all-electric tugboat in the nation.

 • Shipyards